georgelza/Polaris_Pg_Flink/README.md

-## Apache Polaris (incubating) as Lakehouse catalog with PostgreSQL for Persistence and Apache Flink for Processing, and MinIO as Object store.
+## Apache Iceberg with Apache Polaris as Catalog with PostgreSQL for Persistence & MinIO Object store.

 The following is a little explore of [Apache Polaris (incubating)](https://polaris.apache.org) as a Catalog store for Lakehouse environments,  primarily an Apache Iceberg catalog store.

-### First: What is Polaris and whats does it do for us
+### First: What is Apache Polaris and whats does it do for us

 Polaris is a catalog for data lakes.
 It provides new levels of choice, flexibility and control over data, with full enterprise security and Apache Iceberg interoperability across a multitude of engines and infrastructure.
 Polaris builds on standards such as those created by Apache Iceberg, providing the following benefits for the ecosystem: